pastas/pastas/doc/userguide/getting_started.rst

     scipy
     pandas
     matplotlib
+    numba  #(large speed-up, highly recommended)

 Other optional, but recommended dependencies include::

-    numba  #(large speed-up, highly recommended)
     jupyter  #(for running notebooks)
     lmfit  #(alternative solver)

 .. tip::
-    Installing Numba is highly recommended when using Pastas.
-Not only this package, but also pandas makes use of Numba.
+    Numba is highly recommended when using Pastas.
+Not only this package, but also Pandas makes use of Numba.
 Since Pastas partly depends on Pandas, installing Numba will also speed up Pastas.